jesuslovesyiyi/Resilient_energy_network/README.md

 # Resilient_energy_network
-This project seeks to build a better understanding of the impact of covective weather on energy network.
+This project seeks to build a better understanding of the impact of covective weather on energy network in India.

+Datasets
+Voltage: Electricity Supply Monitoring Initiative (ESMI)

 Files:
 data_preparation: